 We believe that rigorous theological reflection helps us to find a faith which is lively and engaged.

 As Jesus was friends with all people and sought out those who were excluded from society, so we believe that all are welcome and beloved as children of God.
-We are an inclusive congregation, welcoming everyone.
+We are an inclusive congregation, seeking to welcome and embrace everyone.

 The gospel imperative of good news for all drives us to consider how we might make a better and fairer life for all.
 St Botolph’s is committed to working towards and campaigning for social justice.